dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-relationships-and-navigation-properties.md

     context.Entry(course).Reference(c => c.Department).Load();
 ```

 In an independent association, the related end of a dependent object is queried based on the foreign key value that is currently in the database.
-However, if the relationship was modified, and the reference property on the dependent object points to a different principal object that is loaded in the object context, the Entity Framework will try to create a relationship as it is defined on the client.
+However, if the relationship was modified, and the reference property on the dependent object points to a different principal object that is loaded in the object context, Entity Framework will try to create a relationship as it is defined on the client.